PawseySC/containers-openfoam-workshop/_episodes/03_compileAndExecuteUsersOwnTools.md

 >    correctPhi.H  createFields.H  Make  myPimpleFoam.C  pEqn.H  UEqn.H
 >    ~~~
 >    {: .output}
+>    - There is our own new solver to be compiled
 >
->    Take a quick look to the source of the solver:
+> 3. Take a quick look to the source file of the solver:
 >
 >    ~~~
 >    zeus-1:myPimpleFoam> view myPimpleFoam.C
 >    ~